Jhhuangkay/Optimizing-Numerical-Estimation-and-Operational-Efficiency-in-the-Legal-Domain/README.md

-When using this dataset, please cite the following paper.
+"When using this dataset, please cite the following paper."

 @inproceedings{huang2024optimizing,
   title={Optimizing Numerical Estimation and Operational Efficiency in the Legal Domain through Large Language Models},